kyhjonathan/ma-crossover-algo/README.md

 4. Benchmarking against an index (S&P 500) to compare its relative performance.

-To use the interactive UI, follow these steps:
+To run the Jupyter Notebook, follow these steps:

 1. **Install Required Libraries**:
     Ensure you have the necessary libraries installed.
 You can install them using pip: